Daniel Pearl

 Representatives from the team winning the Holcim Award Gold 2005 - North America prize (l-r): Jennifer Towell, Josée St.Onge, Mark Poddubiuk, Daniel Pearl, Bernard Olivier, Martine Bédard, Martin Roy, Katarina Cernacek, Sudhir Suri

-Daniel Pearl is Co-founding partner of L’ŒUF (l’Office de l’Éclectisme Urbain et Fonctionnel), based in Montreal, Canada and winner of the Holcim Awards Gold 2005 for North America and Global Holcim Awards Bronze 2006 for Greening the Infrastructure at Benny Farm, Montreal, Canada.
+Daniel Pearl is a Co-founding Partner at L’ŒUF (l’Office de l’Éclectisme Urbain et Fonctionnel) and Full Professor, School of Architecture, University of Montréal, Quebec, Canada.
+He is a winner of the Holcim Foundation Awards Gold 2005 for North America and Global Holcim Foundation Awards Bronze 2006 for Greening the Infrastructure at Benny Farm, Montreal, Canada.

 L’ŒUF received the Holcim Awards Gold 2005 for North America and Global Holcim Awards Bronze 2006 for Greening the Infrastructure at Benny Farm, Montreal, Canada.
 The low-cost housing and urban renewal project in Montreal incorporates community involvement and many beneficial technologies for outstanding building performance and efficiency.